geo4lib/geo4libcamp-website/README.md

 **Publisher:**

 1. Accept Pull Request and merge changes to the main branch
-2. Use the `mkdocs gh-deploy` command to publish the changes to the gh-pages branch

-to do: Update GitHub Actions will automatically push the changes to the gh-pages branch
+2. GitHub Actions will automatically push the changes to the gh-pages branch